API Extension Examples

 1. Clone or download the customer-normalization repository available on GitHub.
 If you want to allow customers to checkout as a guest using an email address that is associated with a registered user, set the enableAnonymousAndRegistered variable to true in all files that use the variable.
 By default, the files that use this variable are assets/src/domains/platform.applications/embedded.platform.applications.install.js and assets/src/domains/customerservice.js.

 2. In the root directory of the cloned assets, create a file called mozu.config.json.
 Specify your application configuration data within this file, as shown in the following code block, replacing the placeholder values with your application-specific values.
-You must remove the comments from the code below.
-They are provided for instructional purposes, but will error your application because the JSON format does not support comments.

 {